 Now, for the filling.
 First, you need a batch of pastry creme, so use the recipe from the Honey Squares and increase the cornstarch by a couple tablespoons.
 We’re after a stiffer creme here because it needs to hold its shape, just like with the Honey Squares.

 We’re also adding gelatin to the whipping cream so that it acts like frosting.
-Soften 1 to 1 1/2 teaspoons of granulated gelatin (use sheet gelatin if you want but mum’s the word, it’s too posh for Grandma) in 1/4 cup cold water for about 10 minutes, then microwave it, stirring after each 30-second zap, until it’s completely dissolved.
-That accomplished, let it cool to room temperature before it’s added to the whipping cream.
+Soften 1 to 1 1/2 teaspoons of granulated gelatin (use sheet gelatin if you want but mum’s the word, it’s too posh for Grandma) in 1/4 cup cold water until it’s completely dissolved.
+That accomplished, keep it handy to throw into the whipping cream as indicated below.